 PAST JUDGING PANELS

-Best in Biz Awards 2016 International included judges from our previous years’ panels, returning to judge the 2016 program, as well as several new additions to the high-profile group.
+The 2016 International panel included judges from our previous years’ panels, returning to judge the 2016 program, as well as several new additions to the high-profile group.
 Countries represented included: Australia, Canada, Cyprus, Germany, Greece, India, Indonesia, Ireland, Israel, New Zealand, Nigeria, Spain, United Arab Emirates, United Kingdom and United States.

 The 2014 International panel included a fantastic array of 27 judges from top-tier publications and analyst firms from 17 countries and all continents, including Australia, Brazil, Canada, Greece, India, Ireland, Israel, New Zealand, Singapore, Spain, UAE, UK and US.
 Publications represented included: Australian (Australia), Computer Hoy (Spain), Gizmodo (Australia), Huffington Post, Irish Independent (Ireland), Ventures Africa (Nigeria), and many more.